wrsrsh/wrsrsh/README.md

-i like making everything deterministic ↓
+i like making everything deterministic.